John Ojukwu: Professional career

+Tennessee Titans

 Despite being projected by several sources as a late-round pick in the 2023 NFL draft, Ojukwu went unselected.
 Afterwards, he was signed by the Tennessee Titans as an undrafted free agent.
 He was waived on August 29, 2023.
 A day later, he was re-signed to the practice squad.
 On December 23, Ojukwu was signed to the 53-man roster.
 He finished the 2023 season having appeared in three games, each as a starter.

 Ojukwu was waived by the Titans on October 8, 2024 and re-signed to the practice squad two days later.
 He was promoted back to the active roster on October 26.

 Ojukwu appeared in 11 games during the 2024 season as a rotational right tackle, making four starts.

 On August 27, 2025, Ojukwu was waived by the Titans, and re-signed to the practice squad.
 He was signed to the active roster on September 20.
 Ojukwu was waived again on October 11 and re-signed to the practice squad three days later.

+Philadelphia Eagles

+On January 13, 2026, Ojukwu signed a reserve/future contract with the Philadelphia Eagles.
+He was waived on August 30 as part of final roster cuts and re-signed to the practice squad the next day.